How does stop-loss insurance work in a captive?

 No. If the pooling and collateral layer are both spent, aggregate coverage pays any claims.
 This coverage is unlimited so it covers all eligible claims.
 Outside of the pooling and collateral level, captive members should not have any additional claims expenses.

 What happens when a provider delivers a stop-loss claim after a stop-loss contract has closed?

 As with any stop-loss policy, a claim submitted after the contract period ends falls back to the member.
 Employers make the same decisions about coverage and risk with a captive as they would with any other stop-loss policy.
-Moreton sees all large claims and works to close out claims, which includes making sure providers are aware of contract limits.
+Berkley Accident & Health sees all large claims and works to close out claims, which includes making sure providers are aware of contract limits.